Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: DNS Numerical Methods

 \section{DNS Numerical Methods}

-The velocity vector field is conveniently decomposed into the laminar base state, and the velocity fluctuation denoted in this appendix as $\bm{u}(y,\,z,\,t)=(u\quad v\quad w)^\top$.
+The velocity vector field is conveniently decomposed into the laminar base state, and the velocity fluctuation denoted in this appendix as $\bm{u}(y,\,z,\,t)=\left(u,\,v,\,w\right)$.
 A formulation using the streamwise component of the vorticity perturbation $\displaystyle \omega_x = \partial w / \partial y - \partial v / \partial z$, and the streamwise (fluctuation) velocity $u$, is used to numerically solve the problem \eqref{eq:ns}.
-This formulation is used to eliminate complications arising from the pressure term.
+This formulation eliminates complications arising from the pressure term.
 Because the domain is two-dimensional the stream function $\psi$, related to the transverse and wall-normal (fluctuation) velocity components by the relations $w = -\partial \psi/\partial y$ and $v = {\partial \psi}/{\partial z}$, and to the vorticity by the Poisson-type equation $\bm{\Delta}\psi = - \omega$, is introduced.
-Introduction of the streamfunction ensure that the continuity equation is satisfied.
+Introduction of the streamfunction ensures that the continuity equation is satisfied.
 With these definitions, the coupled system of nonlinear Partial Differential Equations (PDEs)

 governs the evolution of the streamwise (fluctuation) velocity and vorticity.
 A spectral spatial discretisation of \eqref{eq:vort-form} is adopted along the axial direction by introducing the truncated Fourier expansion